A Mechanistic Model of the Organization of Cell Shapes in Epithelial Tissues: Numerical results

 \section{Numerical results}

 We present numerical results from Monte Carlo simulations of our mechanistic model.
 Our primary objective is to understand the interplay between the spatial organization of the magnitude of the force dipoles (cell aspect ratios) and their orientations.
 We also explore the energy landscape and reveal important connections with magnitudes of force dipoles.
-We compare results from Monte Carlo simulations with those from Vertex model simulations.